Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is A Fractional Share?

-If you’re an investor that enjoys trading at a premium and at high valuations, fractional shares can help diversify your portfolio because they let you buy into well-performing companies across a variety of sectors.
-Plus, they’re more affordable than full shares, which can cost hundreds, even thousands of dollars if they’re from popular companies.
+If you’re an investor who enjoys trading at a premium, fractional shares can help diversify your portfolio by allowing you to buy into well-performing companies across a variety of sectors.
+Plus, they’re a more cost-effective option compared to purchasing full shares.

 Where Can You Buy Fractional Shares In Canada?